flashmob/go-guerrilla/README.md

 Written for GuerrillaMail.com which processes hundreds of thousands of emails every hour.

-The purpose of this daemon is to grab the email, save it to the database and disconnect as quickly as possible.
+The purpose of this daemon is to grab the email, save it, and disconnect as quickly as possible, essentially performing the services of a Mail Transfer Agent (MTA).

-A typical user of this software would probably want to look into `backends/guerrilla_db_redis.go` source file to use as an example to customize for their own systems.
+A typical user of this software would probably use it as a package in their own Go project in order to receive and deliver email.

+Go-Guerrilla allows you to customize how the email is delivered.

-This server does not attempt to filter HTML, check for spam or do any sender verification.
-These steps should be performed by other programs, (or perhaps your own custom backend?).
+Out of the box, Go-Guerrilla does not attempt to filter HTML, check for spam or do any sender verification.
+However, it comes with a modular middleware-like backend system which support a range of different features and ways of delivering email.
-The server does not send any email including bounces.
+See the list of available _Processors_ below.

 The software is using MIT License (MIT) - contributors welcome.

+### Features

+- Multi-server.
+The daemon can spawn multiple servers at once, all sharing the same backend for saving email.
+- Config hot-reloading.
+Add/Remove/Enable/Disable servers without restarting.
+Reload TLS configuration, and most other settings on the fly.
+- Graceful shutdown: Minimise loss of email if you need to shutdown/restart.
+- Pooling: The daemon uses pooling where possible.
+It's friendly to the garbage collector.
+- Modular, component based, backend system for processing email that's easy to extend.
+- Backend system arranged in a producer/consumer type structure, making use of Go's channels.
+- Fuzz tested.
+- Can be used as a package in your Go project.

 ### Roadmap / Contributing & Bounties